IanESmith/static-website/Services/cdmp/notes.md

 Nothing.
 Its Christmas

 ### Just done
-- completed Release 1
+- completed Release 1.
+We have a few stories we'll carry over to Release 1.1 but none will impact the pentesting or ABC go live (mosty around work for HMPO or automating as much as we can)
 - more support for ABC testing
 - preparing for the ITHC (Pen testing) for 1st weeks of January
 - added a developer to the team

 ### About to do/doing
 - review the plan for Release 1.1 (ie going live) and publish the metrics
+- review the plan for Release 2
-- arranging delivery and intsallation of the Hardware Security Modules
+- arranging delivery and installation of the Hardware Security Modules
 - add someone to the team to progress the test coverage
 - work with the LEV team on using an API to update ServiceNow from version control and Jiua